adestefa/textTREK/README.md

 Now you feel each kick from your legs push you upwards, the boat is now mostly sunk and getting closer.
 The floodlights are sumerged yet still shining into the sea.

-As the last air bubbles exscape out of the cabin, the boat finally falls under the water line.
+As the last air bubbles escape out of the cabin, the boat finally falls under the water line.

 The floodlights go out.